mendersoftware/mender-docs/01.Getting-started/03.Deploy-to-virtual-devices/docs.md

 ## Deploy another update

-For robustness and avoiding unneccessary deployments, Mender will not deploy an image that is already installed on a device.
+For robustness and avoiding unnecessary deployments, Mender will not deploy an image that is already installed on a device.
 Thus, if you create another deployment with the image you already uploaded, Mender will see that it is the same rootfs image that is already installed and skip the deployment.
-It will immideately be marked as successful and moved to *Past deployments*.
+It will immediately be marked as successful and moved to *Past deployments*.

 For this reason, we provide another image that you can use to deploy with at [https://mender.s3.amazonaws.com/latest/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4](https://mender.s3.amazonaws.com/latest/vexpress-qemu/core-image-full-cmdline-vexpress-qemu.ext4).